-- affirm the legal status and capacity of the Houses, or the jurisdiction of the Houses when the Wet'suwet'en have implemented "transparency", "accountability", "administrative fairness", and "clarity" to be consistent with Anuk Nu'at'en - • the Wet'suwet'en will host a number of Alh Gikh, All Together, Sessions to explore aspects of Anuk Nu'at'en and these western governance concepts utilizing a two-eyed seeing approach or methodology; a two eyed seeing is a way to bring forward the Wet'suwet'en values, principles and key language terms alongside the western concepts of governance to ensure our laws, views & ways inform the MOU negotiations for the betterment of all - not agree under the Affirmation Agreement that Wet'suwet'en aboriginal title, as described in the Delgamuukw Gisday' Wa Decision, exists throughout the yintah
+- how the parties will work together with hereditary and elected leadership - affirming the legal status and capacity of the Houses, or the jurisdiction of the Houses when the Wet'suwet'en have implemented "transparency", "accountability", "administrative fairness", and "clarity" to be consistent with Anuk Nu'at'en - → the Wet'suwet'en will host a number of Alh Gikh, All Together, Sessions to explore aspects of Anuk Nu'at'en and western governance concepts utilizing a two-eyed seeing approach or methodology; a two eyed seeing is a way to bring forward the Wet'suwet'en values, principles and key language terms alongside the western concepts of governance to ensure our laws, views & ways inform the MOU negotiations for the betterment of all - Canada and BC have not agreed to this stage that Wet'suwet'en aboriginal title, as described in the Delgamuukw Gisday' Wa Decision, exists throughout the yintah

-The TAC (title action committee) led by Marvin George, with the clan runners have been building up the clan profiles, updating the Wet'suwet'en Dinï'ze and Tsakë'ze lists, confirming residency, and beginning the demographics of each Clan and House Group.
+The TAC (Title Action Committee) led by Marvin George, with the 5 clan runners have been building up the clan profiles, updating the Wet'suwet'en Dini'ze and Tsakë'ze lists, confirming residency, and beginning the demographics of each Clan and House Group.
 This work also links into the genealogy project that Heather Harris is working part time on.
+Monthly meetings are being scheduled for the new year.
+We have had so many losses in the past year we have had challenges in hosting meetings.
+Our thoughts and prayers to the families and kin that are in mourning.

-The MOU regional advisory group (interested parties on the yintah) and the development of the Core Advisory Committee (CAC) will resume in January 2021.
-A call out from the interested parties' group to be a part of the monthly Core Advisory Committee is underway.
+The MOU regional advisory group (interested parties on the yintah) and the development of the Core Advisory Council (CAC) will resume in January 2021.
+A call out from the interested parties' group to be a part of the monthly Core Advisory Council is underway.
 It is important that this committee be representatives from a holistic and diverse background as the MOU is regarding healthy people and yintah.

-The Wet'suwet'en draft Constitution has been edited and a summary of the many chapters consolidated for easier reading and in plain language.
-This too will come out in the New Year for Clan review and input.
+The Wet'suwet'en Constitution (draft) has been edited and a summary of the many chapters consolidated for easier reading and in plain language.
+This too will come out in early 2021 for Clan review and input.

 The T'oh water dialogue "Around the Fire" sessions were completed in December 2020.
 Four on line afternoon or evening sessions were held to provide an update on the development of yintah management directives (for those accessing the yintah) following and upholding our Anuk Nu'at'en and C'idede (stories).